enkidevs/curriculum/JavaScript/React/default-values-for-props.md

 }

 MyComponent.defaultProps = {
-  text: 'Cats > Dogs',
+  text: 'Bonjour le monde!',
 };
 ```

-Here, the default value for the `text` prop is "Cats > Dogs".
+Here, the default value for the `text` prop is "Bonjour le monde!".

 As a consequence, `this.props.text` will have a value even if it's not specified by the parent component.